Are you purchasing property?

 If you don’t need a mortgage, or if you are contributing some of the purchase price from your own money, you will need to make sure that you get it to your lawyer in time.
 Your lawyer will need to know how you transferred the money (by direct credit, cheque, etc) and will need evidence from your bank regarding this, as well as confirmation that the money is cleared funds and will not be reversed.
 Timing is critical and you may need to organise payment a few days before the settlement day to ensure your lawyer receives your money in time.
 You will know how much you need to pay before settlement because your lawyer should send you a statement of account clearly setting this out.

-As of July 1, 2018 you may be asked to provide information regarding the source of these funds to meet the requirements of the Anti-Money Laundering and Countering Financing or Terrorism Act 2009.
+As of July 1, 2018 you will be asked to provide information regarding the source of these funds to meet the requirements of the Anti-Money Laundering and Countering Financing or Terrorism Act 2009.

 You may hear your lawyer tell you that you need to sign an A&I. What is this?
 Now that the registration of titles, transfers, and mortgages occurs online, an A&I authorises your lawyer to act on your behalf to register the property in your name and to register the mortgage against the property.
 All of the purchasers must sign the A&I to enable this (whether it be the trustees of your Trust, you and your partner, company directors, etc).

 With this electronic registration process, lawyers are now required to prove the identification of their clients.
 To do this a copy of your photo ID (drivers licence, passport, firearms licence) is attached to every A&I, so remember to take your photo ID along with you when you go to sign documents with your lawyer.

 Also, make sure that your photo ID shows the name you want the title to be registered in.